Academic Program Planning and Prioritization Process

 Process for requesting authorization to plan and prioritization of new degree programs will include:

-Prior to beginning preparation of the required documentation, please contact the Graduate School (George Hodge at email@example.com) or Division of Academic & Student Affairs (Barbara Kirby at firstname.lastname@example.org) to obtain the most current electronic copy of Appendix A and an assigned proposal tracking number.
+Prior to beginning preparation of the required documentation, please contact the Graduate School (George Hodge at firstname.lastname@example.org) or Division of Academic & Student Affairs (Barbara Kirby at email@example.com) to obtain the most current electronic copy of the "Request to Plan" [or click on the above form title] and to obtain an assigned proposal tracking number.

 Once completed, the documents are to be submitted to the appropriate College(s) for review.
 Upon approval at the College level the documents will be submitted to the Office of the Provost (Retta Clemons at firstname.lastname@example.org) for inclusion on the agenda for the next regularly scheduled academic program planning session of the Council of Deans.
 The Lead Dean(s) will present the proposed academic program to the Council of Deans who will then make a recommendation to the Provost.
 The Provost will then make a final decision and communicate that decision to the program faculty.